-Current capabilities and uses of 3D scanning technology include:
+Current capabilities and uses of 3D scanning technology include the following:

-- Tabletop scanning and mapping of fixed objects - Portable, handheld (no mechanical fix to the scanned object) mapping of freeform surfaces (Allard et al., 2013) - Translation from point cloud collected by scanning to CAD files for design and manufacturing
+- Tabletop scanning and mapping of fixed objects - Portable, handheld (no mechanical fix to the scanned object) mapping of free form surfaces (Allard, Lavoie, & Fraser, 2013) - Translation from point cloud collected by scanning to CAD files for design and manufacturing

-Potential future capabilities of 3D scanning technology include:
+Potential future capabilities of 3D scanning technology include the following:

-- Scanning technologies integrated with other sensing technologies - Smart scanning software that automatically diagnoses damage based on scanned data - Scanners communicating directly with repair facilities - Scanners communicating directly with manufacturing equipment for automated manufacturing of parts based upon damage assessment - User-based damage assessment such as units carrying portable 3D scanners for equipment diagnostics
+- Scanning technologies integrated with other sensing technologies - Smart scanning software that automatically diagnoses damage based on scanned data - Scanners communicating directly with repair facilities - Scanners communicating directly with manufacturing equipment for automated manufacturing of parts based on damage assessment - User-based damage assessment such as units carrying portable 3D scanners for equipment diagnostics

-Future applications of 3DST within the DoD can include the use of portable (tabletopsized) and very portable (handheld) scanners by in-theater repair facilities and at forward stations by repair personnel and equipment users for on-site damage and in-theater assessment and diagnosis.
+Future applications of 3DST within the DoD can include the use of portable (tabletop-sized) and very portable (handheld) scanners by in-theater repair facilities and at forward stations by repair personnel and equipment users for on-site damage and in-theater assessment and diagnosis.
 Damage assessment software may be developed to analyze scanned data (e.g., whether actual deviation from design shapes prevents full capability) and thereby speed diagnosis.
 Three-dimensional scanning technology can be integrated with AM and automated to speed the creation of replacement parts.
 The technology may eventually be used to sense component conditions while in use and collect user experience data for use in real time conditions assessment and repair.